What to do if you’re a victim of credit card fraud

-- Lost or stolen card fraud: This “old-school” credit card fraud can happen when a fraudster uses a card you’ve lost, whether you dropped it in the street, it was stolen in the mail or you were pickpocketed.
+- Lost or stolen card fraud: This old-school credit card theft can happen when a fraudster uses a card you’ve lost, whether you dropped it in the street, had it stolen in the mail or were pickpocketed.

 The sooner you notice and report credit card fraud, the quicker you can stop any unauthorized spending in your name.
 That can protect your credit score and limit your liability for any fraudulent charges.